civond/stock-analysis/README.md

 <h1>Stock Analysis</h1>
 <h2>Overview</h2>
-<br/>The purpose of this project was to create a macro using VBA that calculates stock volume and return rates for a given year (2017/2018).
+<br/>In this module, we created a VBA macro that that outputs stock volume and return rates for a given year using a spreadsheet.
+The purpose of this challenge was to refactor this VBA macro to improve its rutime efficiency.

 <h2>Results</h2>
 <h3>Performance</h3>